Optimal H{\"o}lder convergence of a class of singular steady states to the Bahouri-Chemin patch: Introduction

-For example in \cite{Kemper72}, Kemper studied the case where $L=\Delta$ and $\Gamma$ is Lipschitz.
-If harmonic functions $u_{i}\geq0$ are defined above $\Gamma$, then the ratio $\ds\frac{u_{1}}{u_{2}}$ is H\"older continuous near $\Gamma$.
-This type of boundary Harnack principle can be further extended to operators $L$ with measureable coefficients (see \cite{CFMS,FGMS}), and more general domains like H\"older domains (see \cite{BB91,BB94,JK82}).
+then the ratio $u/x_n$ is H\"older continuous in $B_{1/2}^{+}$.
+Another type of boundary Harnack principle, as studied by Kemper \cite{Kemper72}, concerns the H\"older regularity of the ratio $u_{1}/u_{2}$ above a Lipschitz graph $\Gamma$, where $u_{1}, u_{2} \geq 0$ satisfy

-In this paper, due to the consideration of natural scaling of \eqref{algebraic}, we firstly study $\ds w:=\frac{\phi_{1}}{\Tilde{\psi}_1}-1$ for a specific $\epsilon=1$.
-Near the origin it satisfies the inequality below:
+This type of boundary Harnack principle can be extended to operators $L$ with measurable coefficients (see \cite{CFMS, FGMS}) and to more general domains such as H\"older domains (see \cite{BB91, BB94, JK82}).
+In this paper, due to the natural scaling of \eqref{algebraic}, we start by analyzing the case where $\epsilon = 1$.
+We define